* The following content may trigger readers…

 This is never okay.
 Removing yourself from the situation could be the easiest way to stop someone from becoming aggressive or to disarm them.

 It could also help you to understand that the situation you’re in isn’t a healthy one.

 Anger is healthy, you should be able to express anger, it’s an emotion like any other.
 To deny someones anger is emotional invalidation.
 However, what isn’t acceptable is when that anger gets out of control.
 It can lead to physical abuse.

 If you are in a relationship where you’re experiencing anger that is frightening or physical please get help.

 If you live in the UK some domestic violence helplines are:

 Blame, Shame, Guilt.

-The are psychologically invalidating you, controlling you, then making you feel shame for the way you react.
+They are psychologically invalidating you, to control you, by making you feel shame for the way you react.

 Don’t give them advice.
 They don’t need fixing, they need validation.

 Validation means accepting, acknowledging and understanding someones feelings.
 Don’t judge them, show them support.